RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ---
 title: Secret Agents
-description: Code and decode short messages using a one-time-pad
+description: Encode and decode short messages using a one-time-pad
 layout: project
 notes: "notes.md"
 new: true